-Located just south of Los Angeles’ fast-growing downtown and immediately adjacent to the I-10 freeway, Skid Row Housing Trust’s New Carver Apartments explores how architecture can create both new possibilities for its highly vulnerable, dramatically under-served residents as well as for the city at large.
-The project aims to construct not only a new optimism for public housing in Los Angeles, but to form an armature for change through architecture.
+Located just south of downtown Los Angeles and immediately adjacent to the I-10 freeway, New Carver Apartments creates new possibilities for its highly vulnerable residents and for the city at large.
+The project constructs a new optimism for public housing and catalyzes change through architecture.

-Nearly a mile from the heart of Skid Row, the project’s 97 units provide permanent housing for formerly homeless elderly and disabled residents, a place for solace, support, and individual growth in the face of the city’s chronic homeless problem.
-By incorporating communal spaces– kitchens, dining areas, gathering spaces and gardens –into the Carver’s raised form, as well as medical and social services support facilities into the plinth beneath, the project encourages its residents to reconnect with each other and the city beyond.
+The project’s 97 units provide permanent housing for formerly homeless elderly and disabled residents.
+By incorporating shared kitchens, dining areas, gathering spaces, gardens, and social services facilities, the project encourages its residents to reconnect with each other and the city beyond.

 LOCATION / Los Angeles, California